learning-zone/python-basics/README.md

         - Raw Packet Dumps

-            Although you might think that tcpdump already provides plenty of difficult-to-parse output, sometimes all that output isn’t enough—you want to save complete raw packets.
-Raw packets are particularly useful since they contain absolutely all of the information about communication between hosts, and a number of tools (such as Wireshark, which we’ll discuss briefly momentarily) can take these raw packet dumps as input and display them in a much-easier-to-understand way.
+            Although you might think that tcpdump already provides plenty of difficult-to-parse output, sometimes all that output isn't enough—you want to save complete raw packets.
+Raw packets are particularly useful since they contain absolutely all of the information about communication between hosts, and a number of tools (such as Wireshark, which we'll discuss briefly momentarily) can take these raw packet dumps as input and display them in a much-easier-to-understand way.
             The simplest way to save raw packet dumps is to run tcpdump with the -w option:

             `$ sudo tcpdump -w output.pcap`

-            Like with other tcpdump commands, hit Ctrl-C to stop capturing packets.You can also use all of the same filtering options we’ve discussed so far when capturing raw packets.
+            Like with other tcpdump commands, hit Ctrl-C to stop capturing packets.You can also use all of the same filtering options we've discussed so far when capturing raw packets.
 With raw packet dumps, you are getting the complete contents of the packets as best as tcpdump and your disk can keep up.
 So if someone is transferring a 1Gb file from your server, you might just capture the whole file in your packet dump.
 You may want to open up a second command-line session just so you can keep an eye on the size ofthe output file. tcpdump provides a few options you can use to manage the size of output files.
 The first option, -C, lets you specify the maximum size of the output file (in millions of bytes) before it moves on to a second one.
 So, for instance, if you wanted to rotate files after they grow past ten megabytes, you can type

             `$ sudo tcpdump -C 10 -w output.pcap`

             The first output file will be named output.pcap.1, and once it gets to ten megabytes, tcpdump will close it and start writing to output.pcap.2, and so on, until you either kill tcpdump or you run out of disk space.
-If you want to be sure that you won’t run out of disk space, you can also add the -W option, which lets you limit the number of files tcpdump will ultimately create.
+If you want to be sure that you won't run out of disk space, you can also add the -W option, which lets you limit the number of files tcpdump will ultimately create.
 Once tcpdump reaches the last file, it will start from the beginning and overwrite the first file in the set.
 So, for instance, if you want tcpdump to rotate to a new file after ten megabytes and want to make sure tcpdump only uses fifty megabytes of disk space, you could limit it to five rotated files:

             `$ sudo tcpdump -C 10 -W 5 -w output.pcap`